faw

 Airport36%$3.92

-The agent spent 66% of its time in the two worst-earning zones and 5% in the two best.
-Constant repositioning to zones that look attractive on paper (high surge) but underperform in practice (too many competing drivers, stale request data, long travel distances).
+The agent spent 66% of its time in the two worst-earning zones and just 5% in the two best.
+It kept repositioning to zones that looked good on paper (high surge) but underperformed in practice because of too many drivers, stale data, and long travel distances.

-These patterns would show up in other contexts.
-An AI agent managing a portfolio might over-trade in volatile sectors for the same reason Claude chased surge zones.
-A customer service agent might over-escalate based on visible signals rather than actual severity.
-The rideshare framing is specific; the failure modes are not.
+These patterns aren't unique to rideshare.
+An AI managing a portfolio might over-trade in volatile sectors for the same reason Claude chased surge zones, and a customer service agent might over-escalate based on visible signals instead of actual severity.
+The rideshare framing is specific, but the failure modes are universal.

 What this doesn't show

-The rideshare results come from one run of one model.
-A case study, not statistical evidence.
-Real conclusions would require multiple runs across multiple models with different random seeds.
+This is one run of one model, which makes it a case study rather than statistical evidence.
+Real conclusions need multiple runs across multiple models with different random seeds.

 Quaver works, but no other researchers have tested it yet.
-The first phase depends on an LLM generating correct benchmark code, so generated benchmark quality varies.
+The first phase depends on an LLM generating correct benchmark code, so quality varies with the generation.

-We have no human baseline.
+We also have no human baseline.
 Is $6.71/hr bad?
-Against the simulation's optimal $12-15/hr, yes.
-But I don't know how a human player would do.
+Against the simulation's optimal $12-15/hr it certainly looks bad, but I don't know how a human player would do.

-And we skipped the demographic bias analysis.
-The structure is there: passengers have visible demographics, and the agent makes accept/decline decisions.
-But we ran too few trials to test for discrimination patterns.
-That's the most obvious next step.
+And we skipped demographic bias analysis entirely.
+Passengers have visible demographics and the agent makes accept/decline decisions, but we ran too few trials to test for discrimination.
+That's the obvious next step.

-With another month, I'd run multi-model comparisons and a proper demographic bias analysis across many trials.
-The BlueDot project sprint philosophy is right: "Your goal isn't novelty.
+With another month, I'd run multi-model comparisons and proper demographic bias analysis across many trials.
+BlueDot's project sprint philosophy is right: "Your goal isn't novelty.
 It's completing one full project cycle."
-This is one cycle.
-The next can be more rigorous.
+This is one cycle, and the next one can be more rigorous.

 Where this is going